amidatelion/maso-dot-wiki/content/rules/basics/classes-and-factions.md

 Not as well trained as other factions, they are extremely well supplied and well-taken care of by their state.
 ION practices corporate socialism and as such provides extensive healthcare, opportunities for the disabled and free, good-quality housing - with the understanding that you will work for them for the rest of your life.
 This manifests in their military as an almost heartwarming "no one left behind" philosophy - followed by promptly focusing on other things once you've bitten it.

 The Corporate State of ION accepts everyone, but is mostly made up of Europeans and refugees from surrounding areas.
+Their internal organization is a strange mix of corporate and military with many District Managers and District Captains coming into conflict, though this is considered better than where a Captain-Manager or Manager-Captain has to wear both hats.

 ## The Fleet